Adam Duvall Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- His last appearance was on Friday, Aug.
-18 against the Milwaukee Brewers, when the right-hander threw seven scoreless innings while giving up four hits.
+- The lefty last pitched on Sunday against the Miami Marlins, when he tossed seven innings, allowing one earned run while giving up five hits.

+- The 27-year-old has amassed an ERA of 4.15, with 8.8 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .239 against him.

 © 2023 Data Skrive.
 All rights reserved.